-Clicking on the notification takes you to a screen where you’ll decide whether you want to adopt the card as device storage, or whether you just want to browse the contents at this time.
+Clicking on the notification takes you to a screen where you’ll decide whether to adopt the card as device storage or to browse the contents at this time.

 If you’re unsure what that means, go back up and re-read the section on Adoptable Storage vs. Portable Storage.